 In the next few days, you will receive an email with a link to a short questionnaire from an independent third-party research organization, SRI International, on our behalf.
 The

 questions will ask about your work and your needs related to S&E data.
-Your identity and all answers will be kept confidential.
+Your identity will be kept confidential and your answers will be recorded ananoymously.
 Your feedback is a critical element to our ability to learn and improve.

 You participation is voluntary.
 This study is authorized by law (42 U.S.C.
 1862 Section 3.a.6.).
 The OMB control number for this study is 3145-0174.